 As the seasons change, the digestible energy (calories) will go up and down and that is where the art of feeding comes in.
 If there is less energy value (calories) in the grass then you will need to feed more concentrates or other preserved forage sources so that your horse can maintain a good body condition score.

 On the other hand, with the flush of grass in spring you will need to feed less but the mineral mix which balances the grass your horse eats can stay the same.
-The advantage of this type of approach means that your horse receives the nutrients needed to be matched to grass at the same time as being able to get more or fewer calories through the feed fed in a bucket.
+The advantage of this type of approach means that your horse receives the nutrients (minerals and amino acids) needed to be matched to grass at the same time as being able to get more or fewer calories through the feed fed in a bucket.

 Being able to take a sample often hinders when a full mineral analysis can be taken.
 It is more difficult in winter when the grass stops going and grazing may leave the sward very short.
 Take a sample when the grass is at least 2 cm in length.